JAForbes/blog/posts/backbone-to-mithril.md

 [mithril to other major JS Frameworks](http://lhorie.github.io/mithril/comparison.html) but it was written as if the reader had already bought into mithril's philosophies.

-The framework I had the most experience with before trying mithril, was Backbone.
+The framework I had the most experience with, before trying mithril, was Backbone.
 So instead of saying why Mithril is better than [Backbone](http://backbonejs.org/), I'm just going to show how to map Backbone's core ideas to Mithril, and leave the final judgement up to the reader.